Turbat International Airport: History

-Due to its geographical location, the airport has been only catering to the regional traffic it receives from its local city, Turbat, but the surrounding towns and villages as well.
+Due to its geographical location, the airport has been not only catering to the regional traffic it receives from its local city, Turbat, but the surrounding towns and villages as well.
 The airport started out in the mid-1970s, when the Civil Aviation Authority of Pakistan constructed a runway and an apron to handle small turboprop aircraft.
 A year later, Pakistan International Airlines launched flights to the airport using Fokker F-27 Friendship aircraft.
-Due to lack of flights, PIA carried out their own handling at the airport and obtained responsibility of handling the airport operations.
+Due to lack of flights, PIA carried out their own handling at the airport and assumed responsibility for handling the airport operations.
 PIA offices were inaugurated and allowed the airline to carry out the tasks at the airport.

-In 1979, the airport underwent a radical make-over that resulted in a re-carpeted runway as well as apron.
+In 1979, the airport underwent a radical makeover that resulted in a re-carpeted runway as well as apron.
 A lounge for domestic arrival and departures was constructed in 1980.
 In 1983, a briefing area was constructed to allow family members of passengers seeing off their relatives, as well as an air traffic control building.
 The main road to the airport was re-developed and constructed to meet international standards by 1984.
 The Pakistan State Oil decided to provide aviation fuel to flights handled at the airport and built their own facility in 1994.
 The CAA of Pakistan decided to re-develop the airport in 2000, which housed the CAA administration office as well as a new ATC building.
 In 2003, a new arrivals lounge was constructed as well as a premium lounge for Commercially Important Persons (CIPs).
 A DVLS room was constructed in 2005.
 Customs and immigration facilities were upgraded in the same year.
 In 2008 a new office building for airlines and airport operational staff were inaugurated.
 The local government and the CAA have reported to be upgrading the airport to meet international standards in 2009 with new lounges, control tower and more apron space to handle more flights.